jbfavre/trafficserver/doc/admin-guide/files/records.config.en.rst

     Set the interval (in seconds) in which to re-query DNS regardless of TTL status.

-.. ts:cv:: CONFIG proxy.config.hostdb.filename STRING "host.db"
+.. ts:cv:: CONFIG proxy.config.hostdb.filename STRING host.db

    The filename to persist hostdb to on disk.

-.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 120
+.. ts:cv:: CONFIG proxy.config.cache.hostdb.sync_frequency INT 0

    Set the frequency (in seconds) to sync hostdb to disk.
+If set to zero (default as of v9.0.0), we won't sync to disk ever.

-   Note: hostdb is syncd to disk on a per-partition basis (of which there are 64).
+   Note: hostdb is synced to disk on a per-partition basis (of which there are 64).
-   This means that the minumum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64
+   This means that the minimum time to sync all data to disk is :ts:cv:`proxy.config.cache.hostdb.sync_frequency` * 64

 Logging Configuration
 =====================